augustinemathew/ai-agent-go/JSON_Examples.md

 }
 ```

 The JSON serialization and deserialization automatically handles the dynamic Parameters field based on the task's Type.
 This makes it easy to transfer tasks between different parts of the system or store them in a database.
+The JSON serialization and deserialization automatically handles the dynamic Parameters field based on the task's Type.
+This makes it easy to transfer tasks between different parts of the system or store them in a database.